Mexican Pizzas + A Giveaway!

 Then you chop the corn off the cob and stir it into the guacamole!
 Done deal.

-Try not to eat all of this before you make the pizzas.
+Try not to eat all of this before you make the Chicken Mexican Pizzas.
 It’ll be hard.

 The original recipe for these pizzas involves cooking the chicken in a slow cooker but I just roasted the chicken thighs for about 35-40 minutes until they were cooked through.
 You could absolutely stick everything in a slow cooker for a few hours though.